 - Cardio workout.

-1. High Intensity Interval Training
+1. High Intensity Interval Training and Men's Health

 Also known as Sprint Interval Training (SIT), HIIT is a training technique that involves alternating between rounds of intense, all-out bursts of exercise and short recovery periods.
 HIIT is a complete form of training that can be used by individuals lifting weights (anaerobic) and aerobically in cardio workouts.
 Although not a standalone workout regimen, HIIT has gained popularity within the fitness community for the massive gains it promises (Laursen & Jenkins, 2002).
 According to research, about 20 minutes of interval training burns calories the equivalent to 60 minutes of steady state exercise.
 HIIT offers various benefits to the users, and this is a leading cause for its widespread popularity.
 The next section outlines the advantages of High Intensity Interval Training.

 - HIIT is an all-round form of training known to improve both aerobic and anaerobic fitness.

 - HIIT brings faster results, and is thus the go-to regimen for those with tight schedules.